Prunus emarginata

-Prunus emarginata, the bitter cherry or Oregon cherry, is a species of Prunus native to western North America, from British Columbia south to Baja California, and east as far as western Wyoming and New Mexico.
-It is often found in recently disturbed areas or open woods on nutrient-rich soil.
+Prunus emarginata, the bitter cherry or Oregon cherry, is a species of Prunus native to western North America.

 Description

-Prunus emarginata is a deciduous shrub or small tree growing to 1–15 m tall with a slender oval trunk with smooth gray to reddish-brown bark with horizontal lenticels.
-As a tree west of the Cascade Crest the species commonly reaches 80 to a maximum of over 100 feet tall.
+Prunus emarginata is a deciduous shrub or small tree growing to 1–15 m tall; west of the Cascade Range, it commonly reaches 80-100 ft tall.
+It has a slender oval trunk and smooth gray to reddish-brown bark with horizontal lenticels.
 The leaves are 2–8 cm long, thin, egg-shaped, and yellowish-green with unevenly sized teeth on either side.

-The flowers are small, 10–15 mm diameter, with five white petals and numerous hairlike stamens; they are almond-scented, and produced in clusters in spring, and are pollinated by insects.
+The flowers are small, 10–15 mm diameter, with five white petals and numerous hairlike stamens; they are almond-scented, produced in clusters in spring, and pollinated by insects.

 The fruit is a juicy red or purple cherry 7–14 mm diameter, which, as the plant's English name suggests, are bitter.
 As well as reproducing by seed, it also sends out underground stems which then sprout above the surface to create a thicket.